Skip to Main Content

 A spacious, south-facing room filled with tall windows and natural light.
 It’s usually a quiet study space, but occasionally hosts library events.
 Check the schedule to make sure it’s open for studying.
 See it on a map.

-Reading Room with natural light and large tables
+Reading Room with natural light and movable seating

 Main Floor – Group or Solo Study